crepeia/aes/projects.md

 # Install
 We are currently maitaining two projects related to AeS.

-You can learn more and setup each project with the guides below.
+You can learn more and configure each project with the guides below.